Multi-Domain Long-Tailed Learning by Augmenting Disentangled Representations: Related Work

-\textbf{Domain Generalization and Out-of-Distribution Robustness.} To improve out-of-distribution robustness, one line of works aims to learn domain-invariant representations by 1) minimizing the discrepancy of feature representations across all training domains~\citep{li2018domain,sun2016deep,tzeng2014deep,zhou2020domain}; 2) leveraging domain augmentation methods to generate more training domains and improve the consistency of feature representations between the original and augmented domains~\citep{shu2021open,wang2020heterogeneous,xu2020adversarial,yan2020improve,yue2019domain,zhou2020deep}; 3) disentangling feature representations to semantic and domain-varying ones and minimizing the semantic differences across training domains~\citep{robey2021model,zhang2021towards}.
-Another line of works focuses on strengthening the correlations between representations and labels, leading to stronger invariant predictors.
-These works introduce various regularizers in learning invariant predictors, including minimizing the variances of risks across domains~\citep{krueger2021out}, encouraging a predictor that performs well over all domains~\citep{ahuja2021invariance,arjovsky2019invariant,guo2021out,khezeli2021invariance}, and matching the gradient across different domains~\citep{koyama2020out}.
-Besides explicitly involving regularizers, data interpolation is also a promising approach for learning invariant predictors~\citep{yao2022c,yao2022improving,zhou2020domain}.
+\textbf{Domain Generalization and Out-of-Distribution Robustness.} To improve out-of-distribution robustness, one line of works aims to learn domain-invariant representations by 1) minimizing the discrepancy of feature representations across all training domains~\citep{li2018domain,sun2016deep,zhou2020domain}; 2) leveraging domain augmentation methods to generate more training domains and improve the consistency among domains~\citep{shu2021open,wang2020heterogeneous,xu2020adversarial,yan2020improve,yue2019domain,zhou2020deep}; 3) disentangling feature representations to semantic and domain-varying ones and minimizing the semantic differences across training domains~\citep{robey2021model,zhang2021towards}.
+Another line of works focuses on learning invariant predictors with regularizers, including minimizing the variances of risks across domains~\citep{krueger2021out}, encouraging a predictor that performs well over all domains~\citep{ahuja2021invariance,arjovsky2019invariant,guo2021out,khezeli2021invariance}.
+Apart from explicitly involving regularizers, data augmentation is another promising approach for learning invariant predictors~\citep{yao2022improving,zhou2020domain}, \tmlrre{which provides a greater degree of flexibility in regularizing the model}.
 Unlike previous augmentation methods that require sufficient training examples for each class to learn invariance (see detailed discussion in Appendix~\ref{app:related_works}), TALLY tackles the class-imbalanced issue in domain generalization and employs a domain-balanced augmentation strategy to learn class-unbiased invariant representation.